Monday, February 3, 2025

 Best (My Favorite) Albums of the Year - 2024 - Top 40

 Here we are at the end of another year and time to take a look back at all the great music that came out this year.
 And there was quite a lot of truly great great music.
+As readers of this blog should know, my preferred styles of music lean heavily toward progressive rock, classic rock, power pop, folk-rock, and some singer-songwriter types, thus those types are what is featured here.
+What you won't find on my list are many of the pop artists that seem to dominate these best of lists from more mainstream music sites (so no Charli xcx or Beyonce, or even The Cure or Eontaines DC here).
 This year I listened to many more new albums (over 150!) than in previous years, and I was able to cover my favorites in my quarterly New Album Roundup reports (Winter [W], Spring [Sp1], [Sp2], Summer [SU1], [SU2], and Fall [Fa]), so virtually all these albums have been reviewed to some degree here previously.
 So, I don't go into detail here, just provide a very brief summary.
 For more info on these albums you can go to the new album review pages, as I have provided the link to the appropriate page following each entry.
 So, without further ado, these are my picks for the top 40 albums of the year (as readers of this blog know, it is heavily skewed toward progressive rock because that is mostly what I listen to).
 So, there are many more eclectic or lesser-known music represented here.
 Anyway, here are my choices:

 40. The Bardic Depths - What We Like in Stories [W]